phpink/nami-core-bundle/README.md

     composer require phpink/nami-core-bundle

-To get NAMI working with MongoDB, add the following line to your composer.json :
+To get NAMI working with MongoDB, after specifying the configuration driver to ''odm''' instead of '''orm''', add the following line to your composer.json :

             "doctrine/mongodb-odm-bundle": "3.0.*@dev",